Emon04/School-Billing-System-for-Administration/README.md

 # Project Title
-Project name is School Billing System for Administration
+Project name: School Billing System for Administration

 #Installation Process
 Code Blocks downloaded from: http://www.codeblocks.org/downloads/26 .Then  run the download software and follw the instruction and accept the default option.
 Then verify the compilers and dibugger path.